Pennsylvania Gov. Tom Wolf tests positive for the coronavirus

 Mr. Wolf added he will continue to serve the commonwealth and perform all of his duties remotely.

 As of Wednesday, the coronavirus has infected more than 410,900 and claimed the lives of more than 11,700 in Pennsylvania, according to state health department data.
+The state has a population of 12.8 million, according to 2019 census data.

 Sign up for Daily Newsletters